bhauman/lein-figwheel/README.md

 (side effecting events) between things that have local state, it is my belief that reloadable code is often simply better code.

-## More React Advocacy

-If you want to do less thinking and write more reliable front end code you should really be looking at React, Om etc.

-OK enough.

 ## License

-Copyright © 2014 Bruce Hauman
+Copyright © 2018 Bruce Hauman

 Distributed under the Eclipse Public License either version 1.0 or any later version.